JuliaSmoothOptimizers/PartitionedStructures.jl/docs/src/tutorial.md

 ```math
  f(x) = \sum_{i=1}^N f_i (U_i x) , \; f_i : \R^{n_i} \to \R, \; U_i \in \R^{n_i \times n},\; n_i \ll n,
 ```
-as the sum of element function $f_i$.
+as the sum of the element functions $f_i$.
 The gradient $\nabla f$ and the Hessian $\nabla^2 f$
 ```math
 \nabla f(x) = \sum_{i=1}^N U_i^\top f_i (U_i x), \quad \nabla^2 f(x) = \sum_{i=1}^N U_i^\top f_i (U_i x) U_i,
 ```
 accumulate the element derivatives $\nabla f_i$ and $\nabla^2 f_i$.

-The partitioned structure of the Hessian let us the definition of partitioned quasi-Newton approximations $B \approx \nabla^2 f$, such that $B$ accumulates every element Hessian approximation $B_i \approx \nabla^2 f_i$
+The partitioned structure of the Hessian allow the definition of partitioned quasi-Newton approximations $B \approx \nabla^2 f$, such that $B$ accumulates every element Hessian approximation $B_i \approx \nabla^2 f_i$
 ```math
 B = \sum_{i=1}^N U_i^\top B_i U_i
 ```
-The partitioned quasi-Newton approximations respect sparsity structure of $\nabla^2 f$, which is not the case of classical quasi-Newton approximation (e.g. BFGS, SR1).
+The partitioned quasi-Newton approximations respect the sparsity structure of $\nabla^2 f$, which is not the case of classical quasi-Newton approximation (e.g. BFGS, SR1).
 Moreover, the rank of the partitioned updates may be proportional to the number of elements $N$, whereas classical quasi-Newton approximations are low-rank updates.
 A partitioned quasi-Newton update may update every element-Hessian $B_i$ at each step $s$.
 It requires $B_i$, $U_i s$ and $\nabla f_i (U_i (x+s)) - \nabla f_i (U_i x)$, and therefore we have to store such an approximation and vectors for every element.